 Figure 1.
 Basic state model from GFD 108.

-During a series of meetings within the PGI working group additional requirements were determined, in particular the ability to suspend an activity before and after execution in order to allow external client-driven interaction with the session directory of the job.
+During a series of meetings within the PGI working group, additional requirements were determined, in particular the ability to suspend an activity before and after execution in order to allow external client-driven interaction with the session directory of the job.
 This was codified in the European Middleware Initiative interfaces [GFD.210].
 In addition, there has been significant feedback from developers on the need to explicitly model pre-and-post-processing steps.
 This profile defines substates for the Pending and Running states.
 The profiled substates for Pending and Running are shown in Figures 2 and 3 below.

 The “Held” substate of both Pending and Running is a special substate in that it corresponds to a set of substates, e.g., Pending:Created-Held, Pending:Meta-scheduling-Held, etc., where there is a *-Held substate for each Pending and Running substate shownexceptRunning:Queued.
 The substates of both Pending and Running are listed in order in Table 2.
 Not all substates are necessarily entered.

 Held substates are only entered if the activity JSDL contains a “Hold” element as specified in Figure 2 of this document.
-Upon entering a Held state processing of the activity by a compliant BES will stop until a ResumeActivites (Section 6.2.1) is received by the BES or the ResumeActivityporttype is called on the corresponding Activity Endpoint as defined in the AEP.
+Upon entering a Held state, processing of the activity by a compliant BES will stop until a ResumeActivites (Section 6.2.1) is received by the BES or the ResumeActivityporttype is called on the corresponding Activity Endpoint as defined in the AEP.
 Upon receipt of a resume, the compliant BES will move the activity to the next corresponding state, e.g., Pending:Staging-in from Pending:Scheduled-Held, and resume processing the activity.

 Finally, the initial BES state model from GFD.108 has no transition from Pending to Failed.
 Experience has shown that such a transition is needed.
 Therefore, compliant implementations MAY transition from Pending to Failed.
 Note that such a transition is consistent with the BES state model.
 An external observer may never see the Running state of an activity: the activity might appear to transition directly from Pending to Failed.